ShisheerKaushik24/QCIG_iitj/content/_index.md

         <br>
         <div style="text-align: justify;">

-              **Quantum Club IIT Jodhpur**

-        is a group under MTech Quantum Technologies - IDRP at IIT Jodphur.
+         A group under MTech Quantum Technologies - IDRP at IIT Jodphur.
 Currently ran by MTech Students of MTech Quantum Technologies.
 Since its establishment in 2023, the **Quantum Club IIT Jodhpur** (previously called as Quantum Computing Innovators Group) has served as a hub of excellence dedicated to the research, education and practical application of Quantum Technology.

         </div>